jgreathouse9/FDIDTutorial/Vignette.md

 - FDID ATT: 0.025, Percent ATT: 53.843
 - DID ATT: 0.032, Percent ATT: 77.62
 - AUGDID ATT: 0.021, Percent ATT: 41.635
+With these effect sizes, we can see how the method we use affects the $ATT$ we estimate.
+DID estimates a giant effect size, whereas FDID estimate much smaller effects.
+In terms of the restrictiveness of their assumptions, DID is the most strict, followed by FDID and AUGDID.
 # Replicating Ke and Hsaio 2020
-Let's do another example.
+Let's do another example, though.
 This example replicates the findings of  [Ke and Hsiao 2020](https://doi.org/10.1002/jae.2871), which estimated the causal impact of Hubei's lockdown for COVID-19 on the economy, measured as Quarterly GDP.
-Note that here, I import the library from my **mlsynth** library, which houses FDID and other such synthetic control based estimators
+Note that here, I import the library from my **mlsynth** library, which houses FDID and other synthetic control based estimators.
+It is still under development, which is why it is not posted here, however the syntax for FDID remains the same.
 ```python
 import requests
 from zipfile import ZipFile